sclevine/packfile/README.md

 - export + expose = never comes back, always rebuilt, link does not change behavior

 - the version from provide.test is always matched against the version from provide.test

+PROBLEM: no cache coherency guarantee for non-exported layers, so link-contents is a lie